-The 2017 Fellows program will take place in Bellingham, Washington from June 25-July 26.
+The 2017 Fellows program takes place from June 25-July 26 in Bellingham, Washington.

 Kinship Conservation Fellows